huaweicloud/terraform-provider-huaweicloud/docs/resources/apig_endpoint_whitelist.md

 # huaweicloud_apig_endpoint_whitelist

-Manage the endpoint service whitelists of APIG instance within HuaweiCloud.
+Manage the endpoint service whitelist records of APIG service within HuaweiCloud.

 -> There is not need to add a whitelist for the current account.
-After starting the endpoint service, the whitelist of the current account will automatically be added to the whitelists list, and this whitelist is not managed by terraform.
+After starting the endpoint service, the whitelist of the current account will automatically be added, and this whitelist is not managed by terraform.

 ## Example Usage